sbrzt/climt/README.md

     * `md`: The output is saved as a Markdown file.
 * `--outfile `(Optional): If you select any option other than `stream` as the output format, you can provide a file name for the output file.
 If not specified, the file will be named according to the format (e.g., `output.txt` or `output.md`).
 * `--focus` (Optional): This option allows you to specify the focus of the analysis.
 The available choices are:
-    * `text` (default): Perform a general analysis of the text.
+    * `text` (default): Performs a general statistical analysis on the text.
-    * `word_stats`: Perform a statistical analysis of each word in the text.
+    * `word_stats`: Performs a statistical analysis on each word in the text.
 Also allows generating visualizations for word frequencies.
+    * `pos_stats`: Performs a statistical Part-of-Speech (PoS) analysis on the text.
+Also allows generating visualizations for PoS frequencies.
+    * `readability`: Performs a statistical readability analysis on the text.

 You can provide multiple focus areas by separating them with spaces.